Handicraft gift sets

 The packaging can be made into an old-fashioned film camera.

 Mosaic is a very ancient art of decoration.
 Glass mosaic, or stained glass, has been used to cover the window openings of Tallinn’s Old Town for centuries.
 With the help of the mosaic kit, you can try medieval glass art for yourself.
-This way, a simple jar can be turned into a beautiful candle holder, pencil case or flower vase.
+This is how an ordinary jar can be transformed into a beautiful candle holder, pencil case or flower vase in your hands.

 The kit is assembled in such a way that there is no unnecessary waste and all the material is used up in the process.